nrobb/TASTER_site/games.md

 </p>
 <p>Requires Android 2.1 or iOS 4.2.
 App Store age rating: 4+</p>
 <p>
 This game is free, and can be downloaded from either the Google Play Store (for Android tablet) or Apple App Store (for iPhone / iPad) by following the relevant link.
 The object of the game is to build a series of contraptions using everyday objects.
 Objects are moved by touching them and dragging them into position.
-This game begins with easy levels and helpful visual instructions, but your child / the person you care for may find that the game quickly becomes difficult.
 </p>
 <h3>Toca Builders</h3>
 <p>